Content Marketing Without a Blog: Successful SEO With Other Written Content

 “If a brand does not have a real focus and a true commitment, they shouldn’t bother with content marketing,” Brenner says.

 Don’t neglect to link to other content internally within PDFs.
-Include keywords in the body copy, and optimize all images included with ALT tags.
+Include keywords in the body copy and optimize all images included with alt tags.

-When turning PDFs into HTML, avoid any duplicate content issues to ensure these efforts with content are helpful and not hurtful to the company’s search profile.
+You may also want to consider repurposing some of these PDFs into HTML content.
+You can use the entire document (or excerpts of it) to build out a landing page, product page, etc. When turning PDFs into HTML, avoid any duplicate content issues to ensure these efforts with content are helpful and not hurtful to the company’s search profile.

 4. Repurpose Your Existing Content

-Finally, get more mileage out of your existing written content by transforming it into new assets.
-There’s a secret every good writer and creative person knows, and it will change the way you market your business:
+Finally, you can get more mileage out of your existing written content by transforming it into new assets.
+There’s a secret every good writer and creative person knows, and it will change the way you market your business: You don’t need a new idea every time you create new content.

 Imagine you work for an accounting firm.
 A new state tax law goes into effect, so you decide to create a PowerPoint about the new law and do a presentation for your local chamber of commerce.
-Someone shoots a video of your presentation, and you upload it on YouTube, share it on your social networks and send it to your email subscribers.
+Someone shoots a video of your presentation and you upload it on YouTube, allowing you to share it on your social networks and send it to your email subscribers.
+You then use the content to create a podcast episode and you design an infographic showing how the law affects your clients.
+All of your thinking, writing, and discussion about the issue inspires you to write an ebook about the law.
+You can then break down that ebook into smaller blog posts.

-• Turn a slideshow into an ebook.
+• Turn a slideshow into an ebook

-• Turn a video or podcast transcription into a series of quotes for Twitter that link back to the transcription.
+• Turn a video or podcast transcription into a series of Twitter quotes

-• Turn an ebook into a series of Medium posts that link back to the full ebook.
+• Turn an ebook into a series of Medium posts that link back to the full ebook

 After transforming your first existing piece of content into something new, ask yourself if you could express it another way… and then another.
 This process takes ideas from the past and reworks them into something fresh and new with minimal effort.

 Once you’ve gone through the repurposing process with content you already have, you’ll think about new ideas in a different way.
-Each idea can be used in multiple forms of written content beyond blogs, including video transcriptions, e-books and case studies.
+Each idea can be used in multiple forms of written content beyond blogs, including video transcriptions, ebooks, and case studies.
 If you don’t yet have a blog but have other forms of content, you can start a blog by repurposing content into blog posts — or as content on third-party sources, as discussed above.

 Do You Already Market Content Beyond a Blog?

-What challenges does your company face when devoting time, effort and resources to creating non-blog content?
+What challenges does your company face when devoting time, effort, and resources to creating non-blog content?
 What types of content tend to drive results for your organization and why?
 We would love to hear about your experience with content marketing without a blog over on Twitter @DigitalCurrent.

 If you have any questions on content strategy/planning or need help getting more traffic to your content, please reach out to Digital Current.